Institute of Criminal Law and Criminology

 The first core findings from survey wave 1 of the project Democracy-Related Attitudes and Values in the Hamburg Police (DeWePol) (research team Prof. Dr. Julia Clasen, Prof. Dr. Eva Groß, Prof. Dr. Joachim Häfele, Dr. Ilka Kammigan, Prof. Dr. Stefanie Kemme, Amelie Nickel (M. A.), Dr. Anabel Taefi, Prof. Dr. Ulrike Zähringer) are available here.

-Prof. Dr. Kemme offers two lectures in the summer semester 2025.
+Prof. Dr. Kemme offers two lectures in the winter semester 2025/2026.

-Dr. Schaerff offers in the summer semester 2025 the
+Dr. Schaerff offers in the winter semester 2025/2026 the

-In the summer semester 2025, Prof. Dr. Wetzels offers the
+In the winter semester 2025/2026, Prof. Dr. Seifert offers the

 More information will be shared in the Learnweb course from now on.